rid9/DateTime/README.md

 # Date & Time

-Displays date and time information in the status bar.
+Displays a clock and date information in the status bar.

 ![Screenshot](./images/screenshot.png)